 The Board is divided into three classes, with the terms of office of each class ending in successive years.
 The terms of directors Gary E. Muenster and James M. Stolze will expire at the Meeting, and each has been nominated to serve for three-year terms expiring at the 2021 Annual Meeting.
-Mr. Stolze's term was originally scheduled to expire in 2019, but he agreed to stand for election a year early in order to more nearly equalize the number of directors in each class as required by the Company's Bylaws.
+Mr. Stolze's term was originally scheduled to expire in 2019, but following the death of director Donald J. Trauscht in November 2016 Mr. Stolze agreed to stand for election a year early in order to more nearly equalize the number of directors in each class as required by the Company's Bylaws.

 If elected, each of the nominees would serve until the expiration of his term and until his successor has been elected and qualified.
-Proxies cannot be voted for more than three nominees.
+Proxies cannot be voted for more than two nominees.
 Should any one or more of the nominees become unable or unwilling to serve (which is not expected), the proxies unless marked to the contrary will be voted for such other person or persons as the Board may recommend.